evangowan/icesheet/global/North_America/shear_stress/readme.txt

 Another thing I did was fix a problem with domain 23 (Foxe Basin), which was instantly dropping the shear stress to a minimal value at 30000 yr BP.
 I expect this will increase the volume at this time by quite a bit.

 Edited the East Coast shear stress values so that they remain high at 15000

+I was not happy with what was going on in domain 90, so I reduced it to be the same as domain 92.